foxfriends/syncat/README.md

 # Colours the file using a specific language
 syncat -l js src/package.json

+# Exports the default configuration into your system's configuration directory
+syncat init

 # Installs (or updates) all languages listed in the `languages.toml` file
 syncat install